lab-cosmo/librascal/README.md

 TILL:
-Test + compilation of documentation in cmake + how to add a test
+Test + compilation of documentation in cmake + how to add a test Make sure that one can compile on fidis / daint without docs and tests and it will work based on existing libraries Libboost-test dependency
+Stub for the neighbor list
 Federico:
-comments to c++ + how to bindings/function/class
+comments to c++ + how to bindings/function/class try to enable CI on github with travis
 Felix:
 the rest of the tutorial
+start pulling the reference implementation in Python (with Andrea G)
+Chiheb:
+Start writing down the blueprints from the google doc to the docs